Richmond Chamber Orchestra

 (photo Guy Carpenter)

-Violinist Philippa Mo has now directed two of our first three concerts, and we are delighted to say that she will be continuing to work with us for the foreseeable future.
-Follow the link to her website and see what an exciting prospect this is.
+Philippa Mo has directed two of our first three concerts, and we are delighted to say that she will be continuing to work with us in 2025.
+Follow the link to her website to find out more about her.

 Welcome to the RCO!